falstro/rest.bash/README.md

        functions as aliases are resolved during function declaration.

+* suffix [suffix]
+    Add an implicit suffix to all URLs.
+Some APIs use a 'file extension' to specify content type, like '.json', (rather than the Accept header), in which case this comes in handy.
+The suffix is inserted before the '?' if present, otherwise it's appended.

 * ssl-insecure [on]
     Specify 'ssl-insecure on' or 'ssl-insecure yes' to tell curl to ignore SSL certificate errors.
 Useful when running tests